 Personally, I don’t like having a heavy backpack so I try to only have what I need for my classes for that day.
 Below is an example of what my list would look like.
 It’s a great way to make sure you have everything.
 I can’t tell you how many times I’ve gone to class forgetting my calculator.
 Depending on the teacher to have extra calculators can be extremely stressful, especially on test days.

 Something I would really recommend to have at all times are scantrons.
 You never know when you’re going to need one.
 I try to have at least two on me, in case someone else forgets one.
 It’s easier to have one already then try to get one 10 minutes before a test.
 Also, my top thing I forget is lab goggles.
 I hate having to borrow them, who knows who wore them before you!
 That is why it is the first thing on my science to bring section!

 Whichever site your school uses, become extremely familiar with it.
 Especially if you have online classes or assignments that will be due online.
 When I was at Cal Poly I had many classes where we had tests online so I had to frequently use the portal.
 At USM, many of my classes require assignments and posts that are online.
 Switching schools means that I have to learn a whole new portal system specific to that school.
 If you are a freshman at a college, take some time to become familiar with your college’s portal where class information is posted.

 For anyone who isn’t a freshman I would recommend taking the time to read what each class requires and what is expected.
 I have a class where I am supposed to print out a daily handout.
 Learning how to access that will make it easier to do so, instead of becoming frustrated when I’m trying to find it 20 minutes before class begins.

 For every minute spent in organizing, an hour is earned.

 I hope my top 5 tips helped you stay organized for school!
+How do you guys get organized for school?
 Let me know if any of these work for you or if you have any other suggestions!